Sunilpal9401/Power-BI-SQL-Projects/Financial_Risk_Analysis/Readme.md

 FROM application_train
 ```
 ![5](https://github.com/user-attachments/assets/e248c13c-c6cb-4b6e-b229-4c2df6a9e61c)

+`The average income of clients is equal in both the loan segments.
+While the Median income is lower in the Revolving Loans type.
+One reason could be that cash loans require security
+and a higher income level eligibility criteria.
+The Min income in both the loans average around 26000.
+The Maximum income is much higher incase of cash loans.
+With higher credit, banks require higher security.
+The Median Income and max income in case of Cash Loans show a huge gap.
+This gap can be furter analysed by categorizing customers into income_level_flags`

 - **Income & Credit Distribution**: Explore the relationship between income and credit amounts based on credit type.
 ```sql